 Advancing equity in the workplace is one important step towards reducing the racial, social and economic disparities in our society.
 An equitable workplace creates a stronger sense of belonging for employees and has been proven to drive economic growth and increase employee retention.

-Five community foundations have been selected to lead the design, launch, and recruitment of employer participants for the CIC learning network, ultimately establishing five engaged employer networks with a total of 150 participating business leaders.
+Four community foundations have been selected to lead the design, launch, and recruitment of employer participants for the CIC learning network, ultimately establishing four engaged employer networks with a total of 150 participating business leaders.

 Each Employer Network will: